Smler Logo

 • Custom URL parameters and UTM tags

-• Platform-specific fallback URLs (iOS App Store, Google Play Store, web fallback)
+• Platform-specific fallback URLs (App Store, Play Store, web fallback)

-• Social media meta tags (OG titles, descriptions, images)
+• Social meta tags (OG titles, descriptions, images)

 • Deep link paths and custom schemes (e.g., yourapp://product/12345)